raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_1.md

-## Session 1: Year 8 'Relevance' training – Introduction
+## Part 1: Year 8 'Relevance' training – Introduction

 Hello, and welcome to the 'Relevance' intervention, part of the Gender Balance in Computing programme.
 In this first session, you will be introduced to the Gender Balance in Computing programme and the relevance trial.